Data Quality and Reporting Resource 7:

 If data validation results indicate a known deviance greater than 5%, CHCs should:

-1. Indicate data validation issues on their Data Reporting Tool (DRT) submission.
+1. Indicate data validation issues on the reporting tool submission.

 2. Develop and implement a remediation plan.